openstack/api-site/firstapp/source/getting_started.rst

         <OpenStack_1_1_FloatingIpAddress: id=4536ed1e-4374-4d7f-b02c-c3be2cb09b67, ip_addr=203.0.113.101, pool=<OpenStack_1_1_FloatingIpPool: name=floating001>, driver=<libcloud.compute.drivers.openstack.OpenStack_1_1_NodeDriver object at 0x1310b50>>

-    You can then attach it to the instance:
+        Attach the floating IP address to the instance:

     .. literalinclude:: ../samples/libcloud/getting_started.py
-        :start-after: step-14
+        :start-after: step-16
-        :end-before: step-15
+        :end-before: step-17

 .. only:: pkgcloud

-    Use :code:`getFloatingIps` to check for unused addresses, selecting the first one if available, otherwise use :code:`allocateNewFloatingIp` to allocate a new Floating IP to your project from the default address pool.
+    Use :code:`getFloatingIps` to check for unused addresses.
+Select the first available address.
+Otherwise, use :code:`allocateNewFloatingIp` to
+    allocate a new floating IP to your project from the default address pool.

     .. literalinclude:: ../samples/pkgcloud/getting_started.js
         :start-after: step-13